ncsa/ncsa_system_documentation/docs/source/allocations/group-mgmt.rst

 .. _invite-new:

-Invite New Users to a Group
+Invite New Members to a Group
 --------------------------------

-Instead of adding new users directly, you can send them an invite to your group/project.
+Instead of adding new members directly, you can send an invite to your group/project.
 This is particularly useful if you want to add several people at the same time.
-This is also how you add users that don't have existing NCSA accounts.
+This is also how you add members that don't have NCSA accounts.

 #.
 In the **Editable Groups** tab, click on the group you want edit.
 #.
 Select the **Invitation Info** tab.
 #.
-View an existing **Group invitation** URL or click **Generate Group Invitation**, if one doesn't exist.
+View an existing **Group invitation** URL or click **Generate Group Invitation**.

    Note, if you **Re**-generate a group invitation, the old URL will no longer work.